 Both in a set of controlled lab experiments and in groundwater, fluorescence spectroscopy has shown an ability to detect bacteria at a concentration of 1,000 CFU/ml, which is the required industrial standard.
 Furthermore, the sensitivity of detection significantly increased by analyzing the complex 3-dimensional fluorescence contour (excitation-emission matrices, EEM) as compared with using a single- excitation-emission wavelength pair ("peak picking").
 In a controlled experiment, a PLS algorithm applied to an entire EEM obtained in the range of 210-400 nm excitation and 220-450 nm emission was shown to reduce the detection threshold from 105 CFU/ml to as low as 10 CFU/ml.
 A combination of EEMs of fluorescence with PLS predictive models also enables the differentiation of the different bacterial species according to their spectral fingerprint.
 To conclude, this is the first demonstration of a capability of fluorescence EEMs to straightforwardly detect microorganisms in water at a concentration of 10 CFU/ml.
 This study illustrates the high potential of fluorescence spectroscopy as a mean for rapid and accurate detection of bacteria in groundwater and drinking water.

+Why empty page?

 Table of Contents